OriBachar/backend-template/README.md

 # Backend Template

 ## Overview
 This project is a Node.js backend written in TypeScript, designed with a modular architecture for scalability and maintainability.
-It includes robust authentication, **multi-database support** (MongoDB & PostgreSQL), **advanced security features**, AWS service integration, and comprehensive error handling.
+It includes robust authentication, **multi-database support** (MongoDB & PostgreSQL), **advanced user management** with roles and permissions, **enhanced security features**, AWS service integration, and comprehensive error handling.

 ## Features
 - 🔒 **Secure authentication** with JWT token rotation
 - 🛡️ **Advanced input validation** with Zod
 - 🗄️ **Multi-database support**: MongoDB (Mongoose) + PostgreSQL (Prisma)
+- 👥 **Advanced user management** with roles, permissions, and profiles
 - 🔐 **Enhanced security** with Argon2 password hashing
 - ☁️ **AWS integration** ready (S3, EC2)
 - 🔄 **Rate limiting** and CORS protection